juangamella/gnies-paper/README.md

 # Experiment Repository for *"Characterization and greedy learning of Gaussian structural causal models under unknown noise interventions"*

-This repository contains the code to reproduce the experiments and figures for the paper *"Characterization and greedy learning of Gaussian structural causal models under unknown interventions"*, by JL.
+This repository contains the code to reproduce the experiments and figures for the paper *"Characterization and greedy learning of Gaussian structural causal models under unknown noise interventions"*, by JL.
 Gamella, A. Taeb, C. Heinze-Deml and P. Bühlmann.
 This README is not intended to be completely self-explanatory, and should be read alongside the manuscript (<TODO: link to arxiv>).

 ## Software packages